Edited: March 2nd, 2021

 Jesus is love.
 For God so loved the world He gave us the Savior.
 God is love.
 God is holy.
 To be holy is to have this kind of love.
 To share these attributes that are good and honoring to God.
 This is His will.
 This is the fruit of the Holy Spirit that we can produce in our lives through Jesus Christ.
 (1 Peter 1:15-16)

-This is why we MUST have a proper relationship with Christ.
 The Old Testament is FULL of explaining how God reveals His truth and ways to those who are seeking Him.
 Proverbs explains this perfectly.

 Proverbs Chapter 2 – Post | Desperately Seek Wisdom